College of Arts and Sciences, University of Tennessee, Knoxville

 – Reimagined the college’s feature publication to reflect strategic brand goals

-– Increased alignment between content, advancement, and divisional teams
+- Stronger alignment between advancement, academic, and marketing offices

 What We Learned